 In 1985, Alfred sold the septic and snow removal business to his eldest daughter, Doris, and her husband, Martin Robillard.
 Martin and Doris continued to provide their customers with the same small-town, hard-working motto, "Quality Work at Affordable Prices."
 Martin continued to provide customers with all their sanitation needs in Tiny Township and surrounding areas.

 While Doris worked full-time as a teacher and a part-time bookkeeper, Doris' brother, Don Bidan, dispatched for Martin during the school year and helped provide Doris assistance during the busy summer months.

-In 1992 Martin's son Keith joined Martin on the trucks full time.
-With Keith's ambitious, hardworking attitude he brought new ventures and skills to the business.
-The business grew to 2 full-time septic trucks and in 1994 they purchased their first 12 portable toilets.
+In 1992, Martin's son, Keith, joined Martin on the trucks full-time.
+With Keith's ambitious, hardworking attitude, he brought new ventures and skills to the business.
+The business grew to two full-time septic trucks, and in 1994, they purchased their first 12 portable toilets.

-Because Doris was a teacher, education was very important so it was necessary that Keith continued his education and he was expected to take courses and attend conferences related to this industry.
-Since this time Keith has become an expert in the industry and is certified in Septic Inspections and Installations.
+Because Doris was a teacher, education was very important, so it was necessary that Keith continued his education.
+He was expected to take courses and attend conferences related to this industry.
+Since this time, Keith has become an expert in the industry and is certified in septic inspections and installations.

-After 40 plus years, Keith and Laurie continue to provide customers with the same small-town hard-working motto, "Quality Work at Affordable Prices." that both their parents and grandparents instilled in them.
+After 50+ years, Keith and Laurie continue to provide customers with the same small-town hardworking motto, "Quality Work at Affordable Prices" that both their parents and grandparents instilled in them.